BoLiu97/boliu97.github.io/_portfolio/Lulaland.md

 **Updates**: This paper is preparing to submit to CHI as Late-Breaking Work
 ## My Work:
-Hardware
-: Circuit Design, Prototype Iteration
+Hardware: Circuit Design, Prototype Iteration

-Software
-: VR Development Full Stack
+Software: VR Development Full Stack

 ## Lullaland
 People associate the hospital with things they deem stressful and scary. **When they are in healthcare settings, patients have emotional reactions like anxiety, aggression, and anger mainly because they lack control of their environment.** These emotional responses can increase not only pain sensitivity but also delay important medical treatment, lower efficiency, and also undermine patients’ willingness to continue their healthcare treatment.